ashimk/inventory-backend/README.md

-Sure!
-Here's a sample README file for the backend of the Appliance Management application based on the repository you provided:

 # Appliance Management Backend

 This is the backend part of the Appliance Management application.
 It provides a RESTful API for managing and searching appliances.